A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Markovian words

-\emph{Central limit theorem: } In case the asymptotic variance term of $\operatorname*{LA}\nolimits_{n}\left( \boldsymbol{x}_{1},\ldots ,\boldsymbol{x}_{n}\right) $ is nonzero, then since $\operatorname*{LA}\nolimits_{n}\left( \boldsymbol{x}_{1},\ldots ,\boldsymbol{x}_{n}\right) $ is an additive functional of the finite Markov chain $\left( \boldsymbol{x}_{k},\boldsymbol{y}_{k-1},\boldsymbol{y} _{k}\right) _{k\geq0}$, and since the mixing rate of an ergodic markov chain with finite state space is exponentially decreasing, Theorem \ref{thm:cltmixing} imply that, for some $\gamma>0$,
+\emph{Central limit theorem: } In case the asymptotic variance term of $\operatorname*{LA}\nolimits_{n}\left( \boldsymbol{x}_{1},\ldots ,\boldsymbol{x}_{n}\right) $ is nonzero, then since \\* $\operatorname*{LA}\nolimits_{n}\left( \boldsymbol{x}_{1},\ldots ,\boldsymbol{x}_{n}\right) $ is an additive functional of the finite Markov chain $\left( \boldsymbol{x}_{k},\boldsymbol{y}_{k-1},\boldsymbol{y} _{k}\right) _{k\geq0}$, and since the mixing rate of an ergodic Markov chain with finite state space is exponentially decreasing, Theorem \ref{thm:cltmixing} imply that, for some $\gamma>0$,

 where $\mathcal{Z}$ is a standard normal random variable.
-The reader should contrast this last fact with the increasing subsequence results where the iid and Markov limiting laws differ when the size of the alphabet is large enough (\cite{trevis2}).
+The reader should contrast this last fact with the increasing subsequence results where the iid and Markov limiting laws differ when the alphabet has a size of four or more (\cite{trevis2}).